For immediate release

 QC Fiction is a new imprint from Baraka Books of Montreal.
 It brings readers of English around the world the very best of a new generation of Quebec storytellers, sharing surprising, interesting novels in flawless translation from a new generation of translators.

 All questions about QC Fiction can be directed to fiction editor Peter McCambridge: email@example.com.

 About the prize

-The 2018 Scotiabank Giller Prize jury announced its longlist on Monday, September 16, 2018.
-The 12 titles were chosen from a field of 104 books submitted by publishers all across Canada.
-The longlist was selected by a five-member jury panel: Heather O’Neill, John Freeman, Kamal Al-Solyalee (Jury Chair), Maxine Bailey, and Philip Hensher.
-This year’s shortlist will be announced on October 1.
+The 2018 Scotiabank Giller Prize jury announced its shortlist on October 1, 2018.
+The 5 titles were chosen from a longlist of 12 selected by a five-member jury panel: Heather O’Neill, John Freeman, Kamal Al-Solyalee (Jury Chair), Maxine Bailey, and Philip Hensher.